 Genesis tells us that “there were no people to cultivate the ground,” but as soon as the Lord God brought water to the area people who had lived elsewhere went to live in the area and Eridu (and some other settlements) had their beginnings, we call this the Ubaid period or culture.
 The supply of water meant the land could be worked and used to produce crops.

 Once fresh water started to arrive in copious amounts, word spread and more people were not slow to follow and soon started to settle in the same area of southern Mesopotamia.

 The possibility of crops being planted presented itself to enterprising people, and the very first settlement for newly arrived human beings in southern Mesopotamia is called Oueili (Awayli).
 Around 6000 BC the first settlers started to occupy Oueili, according to the British Museum.
 The settlement at Oueili was the first community in the Ubaid period in southern Mesopotamia—technically called “Ubaid 0.”
 The people of Oueili would be ready to work and utilize the groundwater for barley by digging irrigation channels connected to nearby rivers, streams, and freshwater lakes and marshes.

 The second Ubaid settlement to spring up is known as Eridu.
 Professor Fuad Safar, the celebrated Iraqi archaeologist, found the remains of a canal running through Eridu.
 Genesis chapter 2 relates that the four rivers converged in that area.
 Eridu, and what would later become the city of Ur, were close to the converging rivers.

-So if Eridu is where Adam and Eve went to live after their employment in the garden of Eden had been terminated, (and it looks probable that it was), Eridu would already have been up and running as a viable city.
+So if Eridu is where Adam and Eve went to live after their employment in the garden of Eden had been terminated, (and it looks probable that it was), Eridu would already have been up and running as a small but viable city.